mantil-io/docs/commands/mantil_generate.md

 # mantil generate

-Automatically generate code in the project
+Automatically generates code in the project

 ### USAGE
 <pre>